 The type of hearing loss in any one person depends upon where in the ear the problem occurs.
 The three main types are conductive, sensorineural and mixed losses.

-Dr. Lieberman does not dispense (sell) hearing aids and thus is uniquely positioned to make a completely unbiased recommendation regarding the need for amplification.
+Dr. Lieberman and Dr. Bailor do not dispense (sell) hearing aids and thus are uniquely positioned to make a completely unbiased recommendation regarding the need for amplification.

 A problem in the outer or middle ear causes conductive hearing loss.
 A conductive loss prevents sound from reaching the nerves in the inner ear.
 Common causes include: